meltano/meltano/docs/src/docs/superset.md

     - Schema: `gitlab`
     - Table Name: `region`
         - You can navigate to the SQL Lab page to explore table names
-1. Click on the table name link of your recently created table to see the default `count(*)` metric in action
+1. Click on the table link (gitlab.region) of your recently created table to see the default `count(*)` metric in action

 From here you can further customize database connections, queries, filters, and other settings.